nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 method SortedList#setComparator(Comparator<? super E> comparator).
 The above method is called in `ModelManager#updateSortedTaskList(Comparator<Task> comparator)` that allows for the sorting of `sortedTaskList` with a comparator.

-As `list` and `list time` are implemented in a similar way, only the execution of `list time` will be shown below.
+Only the execution of `list time` command will be shown below as all listing commands are implemented in a similar way.

 Outline of how components work together when the user enters a list command:
 1. User enters `list time` into the command prompt box